ai-on-gke/website/site/content/docs/agentic/flowise/index.md

 ![alt text](10_embed.png)

-2. Choose one of the options, Use the API endpoint for programmatic integration into existing applications.
+2. Choose one of the options.
+Use the API endpoint for programmatic integration into existing applications.
 Use embedding to add the agentflow directly into websites as an interactive chat widget.

 ![alt text](11_embed_window.png)